Skip to content

 • Testicular pain

-What Causes Rectus Abdominis Muscle Pain?
+The Causes of Rectus Abdominis Muscle Pain

 In today's world, the number one contributor to pain caused by the rectus abdominis is being overweight and being out of shape.
 Poor posture and sitting too much are close seconds.
 These weaken the abdominis rectus muscle causing pain and other symptoms.
 These conditions can contribute to shallow breathing, heartburn, and constipation which can also cause the development of trigger points in the muscle, adding to pain and discomfort.
 It becomes a vicious cycle.